 Leaving the scene with property damage is a second degree misdemeanor which carries a maximum jail sentence of 60 days, up to 60 days probation, and up to a $500 fine.
 There is a mandatory addition of 6 points to your license.

-Contacting The Traffic Law Firm should be your next step in protecting your rights.
+Contacting Rivas & Associates, P.A. should be your next step in protecting your rights.
 Our team knows Florida traffic laws inside and out.
 Our commitment, dedication, and knowledge will help us fight your case in court.

 Possible Defenses for leaving the scene of an accident on private property